SCRT-HQ/PSProfile/README.md

 Add-PSProfileProjectPath C:\WorkProjects,~\PersonalGit -Save
 ```

-> This adds the two folders to your ProjectPaths and refreshes your PSProfile to import any projects immediately to the internal GitPathMap.
+This adds the two folders to your ProjectPaths and refreshes your PSProfile to import any projects immediately to the internal GitPathMap.
 If any `build.ps1` files are found, those are added to another special dictionary in PSProfile as well for tab-completion.

-* Add your Git repo folder(s) to `$PSProfile.ProjectPaths`.
-This provides alias tab completion by project name for the PowerTools plugin, such as...
+Adding a ProjectPath provides tab completion of project folder names for the included PowerTools plugin functions, such as...
-    * `Push-Path` (Alias: `push`) - Like Set-Location, but now with tab-completion goodness for your common project paths
+    * `Push-Path` (Alias: `push`) - Like Set-Location, but now with tab-completion goodness for your project folders.
     * `Open-Item` (Alias: `open`) - Runs `Invoke-Item` underneath but allows tab-completed project folder names as input that is expanded to the full path in the function body.
     * `Open-Code` - Adds convenience wrappers to the `code` CLI tool for Visual Studio Code, allowing you to specify the language of the content you are passing via pipeline to `stdin` to display in VS Code, as well as tab completion of project folder names to open quickly as well.
       * > Pro-tip: `Open-Code` is designed as a replacement for the normal `code` CLI tool.
 I recommend adding an alias.
 You can do this directly with PSProfile for persistence by running `Add-PSProfileCommandAlias -Alias code -Command Open-Code -Save`